microsoft/onnxruntime/docs/performance/quantization.md

  Scale is a positive real number used to map the floating point numbers to a quantization space.
 It is calculated as follows:

- For unsigned 8 bit
+ For asymmetric quantization:
  ```
  scale = (data_range_max - data_range_min) / (quantization_range_max - quantization_range_min)
  ```

- For signed 8 bit
+ For symmetric quantization:
  ```
  scale = abs(data_range_max, data_range_min) * 2 / (quantization_range_max - quantization_range_min)
  ```

- Zero point represents zero in the quantization space.
+ Zero_point represents zero in the quantization space.
 It is important that the floating point zero value be exactly representable in quantization space.
 This is because zero padding is used in many CNNs.
 If it is not possible to represent 0 uniquely after quantization, it will result in accuracy errors.

 ## ONNX quantization representation format
 There are 2 ways to represent quantized ONNX models: